webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

      /                                                               \
      +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```
-Here is a list of chanel types and the associated meaning of the reliability parameter
+Here is a list of chanel types and the associated reliability parameter
-that will be applied when packets are lost or misordered.
+that will be applied when packets are lost or received in the wrong order.
 ```
 DATA_CHANNEL_OPEN
 Message Type: 0x03